Who We Are

 - Award scholarships and grants to the youth of our community for their continued educational and cultural growth

-A local cultural treasure, the Symphonic Band is considered one of South Florida’s finest ensembles and has won several awards for outstanding performance.
-Now in its 54th season, the all-volunteer band gives a series of ten concerts per year at Palm Beach State College’s Eissey Campus Theatre in Palm Beach Gardens and the Duncan Theatre in Lake Worth.
+A local cultural treasure, the Symphonic Band is considered one of South Florida’s finest wind ensembles and has won several awards for outstanding performance.
+Now in its 63rd season, the all-volunteer band will present eight concerts during the 2023-2024 season at Palm Beach State College’s Eissey Campus Theatre in Palm Beach Gardens and Duncan Theatre in Lake Worth.

 Proceeds from concerts are used to purchase musical instruments for elementary and middle-school students in lower-income neighborhoods and to offer college scholarships to talented young musicians.